Sabella switch brings Argentina's Messi to life

 RIO DE JANEIRO Argentina coach Alejandro Sabella learnt a quick lesson about his team, and his most precious asset Lionel Messi, in Sunday's 2-1 win over Bosnia in Group F – caution won’t work.

-Sabella surprisingly opted to play an extra defender in Hugo Campagnaro and sacrificed forward Gonzalo Higuain against the World Cup debutants and the result was a flat first half display that belied their status among the tournament favourites.
+Sabella surprisingly opted to play an extra defender in Hugo Campagnaro and sacrificed forward Gonzalo Higuain against the World Cup debutantes and the result was a flat first half display that belied their status among the tournament favorites.

 Admittedly, the pressure was eased on his team after a fortunate third minute own goal from Bosnia defender Sead Kolasinac - the quickest in World Cup history - had given the Argentines the lead.